jamiejcross/spsresearch/README.md

-Data pulled from the UKRI GTR repository using this bespoke [UKRI GTR Scanner](https://github.com/jamiejcross/UKRI-GTR-Scanner)
+Data pulled from the UKRI GTR repository using a bespoke [UKRI GTR Scanner](https://github.com/jamiejcross/UKRI-GTR-Scanner).
+Data visualisations and interactive dashboard built using Chart.js for charts, D3.js for the network graph, and a university location lookup for the map.